 Many trips to Indonesia start in Kuta, a beachy city that’s become the country’s main tourist hub.
 Here you’ll find sun, world-class surf, yoga, mindfulness, a few too many cocktails and endless renditions of Hotel California.

 Bali’s beauty isn’t a well-kept secret.
 There has been plenty of development.
-But don’t believe those who tell you that there’s no culture in Bali: the population of Bali is overwhelmingly Hindu with a small Muslim minority (the opposite is true in Java Island to the East and Lombok to the West).
-Balinese Hinduism is a spectacular cultural mash that inspired the stunning Uluwatu Temple and a plethora of colourful ceremonies.
+But don’t believe those who tell you that there’s no culture in Bali: the population of Bali is overwhelmingly Hindu with a small Muslim minority (the opposite is true in Java Island to the west and Lombok to the east).
+Balinese Hinduism is a spectacular cultural blend that inspired the stunning Uluwatu Temple and a plethora of colourful ceremonies.

 Things To Do In and Around Kuta: